robert-hardy/blpapi_lite/visual_studio/Readme.md

 How to build the DLL in Visual Studio 2010 Express
 =======

-Note to self: copy-paste from source control into `C:\Users\robert\Documents\Visual Studio 2010\Projects`, work from there and copy back to put into source control.

 1. New project -> Win32 Console Application

 2. Untick `Create directory for solution` (otherwise you get too much hierarchy).